limaosen0/The-assignment-of-course-Neural-Network-Principles-and-Application/homework3/readme.md

 database (Modified National Institute of Standards and Technology database), which is commonly used for training and testing in the field of machine learning.

-a) Solving the ten-class classification problem in the given dataset using feedforward neural network.
+A) Solving the ten-class classification problem in the given dataset using feedforward neural network.
 You need to finetune your network and only present your best result.